Anti-Inflammatory Diet Plan →

 Baking pears with gluten free and vegan stuffing makes for a unique and healthier holiday side!
 Plus, they’re delicious, and it’s a gorgeous way to serve traditional holiday dressing.

-vegan stuffing in baked pears on white plate
+vegan stuffing in baked pears on white plate this for later

 FYI: I’m partnering with Little Northern Bakehouse to bring you this sponsored recipe post.
 Thanks for supporting the brands that help me to keep bringing you nourishing recipes!